nexdatas/nxsrecselector/README.rst

 Next, run Astor and change start-up levels: for Pool to 2, for MacroServer to 3 and restart servers.

-Alternatively, terminate Pool and MacroServer in the terminals and
+Alternatively, terminate Pool and MacroServer in the terminals and run

 .. code:: bash

           $ nxsetup -s Pool -l2

-- wait until Pool is started and
+wait until Pool is started and run

 .. code:: bash

           $ nxsetup -s MacroServer -l3

-Additionally, one can create dummy devices by running *sar_demo* in
+Additionally, one can create dummy devices by running `sar_demo` in

 .. code:: bash